-The Community of Practice component is integrated within P-2 as students continue to work with preceptors throughout Central Florida medical community, expanding their experiences with clinical patients in a manner fully correlated with the curriculum of the second year.
-As in P-1, students encounter Standardized Patients, and use simulation and web-based activities in this module for the learning, practice and assessment of physician skills.
+The Community of Practice component, a longitudinal clinical experience, is integrated within P-2 as students continue to work with preceptors throughout the Central Florida medical community, expanding their experiences in a clinical setting.
+Longitudinal Curricular Themes (LCT) are interwoven throughout the course with the aim to help students appreciate the complexity and interdisciplinary nature of caring for patients.